 My 2nd core competencies include my ability to successfully plan events like conventions, meetings, or forums.
 I strongly believe that to fail to plan is to plan to fail.
 And that is something I have developed in my previous work.
 I used to plan some events for almost 1200 attendees.
 I feel very comfortable when it comes to event planning and management.
 I like looking at the big picture and also take into account details to make an event successful.
 (Strength and achievement)

 The last point of my profile is something a bit different.
 I have a tendency for sales.
 As a PA it’s not something I always have the opportunity to express but I really like give to help when it comes to sales.
 (Personality)

 So those are the core competencies that make me feel that I can perfectly fit that position.

 Differentiate yourself from other candidates.
 Focus on 3 strong points related to the job description.
-If you are a new graduate, talk about your academic achievements, group activities or any volunteer work.
+If you are a new graduate, talk about your academic achievements, group activities, or any volunteer work.
 You can use them as experiences during the job interview questions process.
 The hiring managers saw your resume and called you for an interview.
-That means, you have at least a potential to do the job.
+That means you have at least the potential to do the job.
 Practice your script until you feel confident.
 It will help you stay on track, but you shouldn’t memorize it.
 You have to sound natural and conversational.
 Good luck with your next interview.

 Written by Famio Services Team